rackspace/php-opencloud/docs/userguide/Orchestration/USERGUIDE.md

 * **Template**: A JSON or YAML document that describes how a set of resources should be assembled to produce a working deployment.
-The template specifies the resources to use, the attributes of these resources that are parameterizedn and the information that is sent to the user when a template is instantiated.
+The template specifies the resources to use, the attributes of these resources that are parameterized and the information that is sent to the user when a template is instantiated.

-* **Resource**: A template artifact that represents some component of your architecture (a cloud server, a group of scaled cloud servers, a load balancer, some configuration management system, and so on).
+* **Resource**: Some component of your architecture (a cloud server, a group of scaled cloud servers, a load balancer, some configuration management system, and so on) that is defined in a template.

 * **Stack**: A running instance of a template.
 When a stack is created, the resources specified in the template are created.